Procurement Card manual

 You should report all tax exemption problems to Purchasing Services so that action may be taken to prevent future occurrences.

 When you receive a new card, you will have to activate it before it can be used.
 A sticker on the card will provide activation instructions, and during the activation process you may be asked for the last four digits of your Social Security Number (SSN).
-UW-L does not provide that number to US Bank but, instead, uses the last four digits of its Federal Employee Identification Number.
-You may call the Program Administrator at 608.785.8724 for that number.
+You do not provide your SSN, you must provide four digits the Program Administrator will issue you.
+Please call the Program Administrator at 608.785.8724 for those digits.

 Card control is a jointly shared responsibility between the cardholder and the department head.
 The cardholder agrees to protect and properly use the procurement card, and the department head assumes responsibility for card and records management within the department.